MicrosoftDocs/windows-iotcore-docs/CONTRIBUTING.md

 When making contributions, please submit your Pull Request (PR) to the **Develop** branch.
 This branch can be viewed on the staging site and should only contain contributions that are ready to be published live.

-## Using issues to provide feedback on Microsoft Edge documentation
+## Using issues to provide feedback on IoT documentation

 To provide feedback rather than directly modifying actual documentation pages, [create an issue](https://github.com/MicrosoftDocs/windows-iotcore-docs/issues).